 - The counterweight between a contractor and the design team might be reduced, and some conflicts might appear.

-Variations to the Design-Build Concept
+Variations of the Design-Build Concept

-- Design-Build-Warranty (D-B-W): Combines a warranty provision with design-build.
+- Design-Build-Warranty (D-B-W): Combines a warranty provision with design-build

-- Design-Build-Maintain (D-B-M): Combines maintenance provisions with design-build.
+- Design-Build-Maintain (D-B-M): Combines maintenance provisions with design-build

 - Privatization: Private entity designs, builds, and maintains a section of roadway in turn for a toll or fee